YeoSiZhao/tp/docs/DeveloperGuide.md

 - Add pagination or condensed summaries for larger inventories.
 - Reuse the same command object for alternate UI front ends if the presentation layer expands.

+### Sort Feature

+The product supports displaying the current inventory with items sorted within each category using the `sort` command.

+This feature enhances the `list` command by allowing users to view their inventory in an organized manner.
+Users can sort items by name (alphabetically), expiry date (earliest first), or quantity (highest first), while maintaining the same grouped-by-category display format as the `list` command.

+For example, a user can enter `sort expirydate` to quickly identify items that are expiring soon across all categories.

+#### High-level design

+The sort feature extends the existing list functionality:

+1. The user enters a `sort SORT_TYPE` command.
+2. `Parser` recognises the command word and delegates to `SortCommandParser` to parse the sort type.
+3. `SortCommandParser` validates the sort type and creates a `SortCommand`.
+4. `Duke` executes the command with the current `Inventory` and `UI`.
+5. `SortCommand` delegates rendering to `UI.showSortedInventory(inventory, sortType)`.
+6. `UI` sorts items within each category and prints the formatted listing to the user.

+#### Component-level implementation

+The feature is implemented using the following classes:

+- `Parser`
+- `SortCommandParser`
+- `SortCommand`
+- `Inventory`
+- `Category`
+- `Item`
+- `UI`

+The responsibilities are:

+- `Parser` detects the `sort` command and delegates parsing to `SortCommandParser`.
+- `SortCommandParser` validates the sort type argument.
+- `SortCommand` represents the sort operation and triggers the display behaviour.
+- `Inventory` provides access to the stored categories.
+- `Category` provides the items for each category.
+- `Item` provides the fields used for sorting.
+- `UI` formats and prints the sorted inventory contents.

+#### Command execution flow

+When `SortCommand.execute()` is called:

+1. Assert that `inventory`, `ui`, and `sortType` are not `null`.
+2. Log the sorting operation.
+3. Call `ui.showSortedInventory(inventory, sortType)`.
+4. Inside the UI layer, retrieve all categories from the `Inventory`.
+5. For each `Category`, sort its items using the appropriate comparator.
+6. Display each category with its sorted items.
+7. Print the combined sorted inventory listing to the user.

+#### Sorting logic

+The sorting is implemented in `UI.getComparator(String sortType)`:

+- `name`: Case-insensitive alphabetical sorting by item name.
+- `expirydate`: Chronological sorting by expiry date (earliest first), with invalid dates treated as latest.
+- `qty`: Descending numerical sorting by quantity (highest first).

+Items are sorted in-place within each category to avoid modifying the underlying data structure.

+#### Why the feature is implemented this way

+The sort feature reuses the existing list display format to maintain consistency.
+Sorting is performed at display time rather than modifying the stored order, preserving the original inventory state.

+This approach keeps the feature lightweight and focused on presentation rather than data modification.

+#### Error handling and validation

+- `SortCommandParser` validates that a sort type is provided and matches one of the supported types.
+- Invalid sort types result in a clear error message listing valid options.
+- The command handles empty inventories gracefully (same as `list`).

+#### Alternatives considered

+Alternative 1: Modify the `list` command to accept optional sort parameters.

+This was rejected to keep `list` simple and maintain backward compatibility.

+Alternative 2: Sort categories in addition to items within categories.

+This was not implemented as the primary use case is sorting items within categories, not reordering categories themselves.

+#### Current limitations

+- Sorting is case-insensitive for names but case-sensitive for other fields.
+- Date parsing errors result in items being sorted to the end rather than failing.
+- No support for multi-level sorting (e.g., sort by expiry date, then by name).

+#### Testing

+The sort feature includes comprehensive unit tests for:

+- `SortCommand` execution with different sort types.
+- `SortCommandParser` input validation and command creation.
+- Sorting logic correctness through UI method testing.

 ### Storage feature

 This product includes a storage component that is responsible for persisting inventory data